Ordina-Group/reactivity-101/presentation.md

 Note: Will be zoomed in more in the FP Days given by our colleagues.

 ---

+// TODO Exercise 5, 6 ?
+Give an RxJS stream of range 0..100, exercise is to filter only the even values.
+Show in both RxJS stream (filter) and as a Signal (computed with if statement)

 // TODO - Bonus?
 // TODO: add short explaination of basic operators